A

 Survey

-Conducted a qualitative discovery survey to understand people's opinions and experience with health & wellbeing apps.
+Conducted a qualitative discovery survey to understand people's opinions and experience with wellbeing apps

 Focus Group 1

-Facilitated a workshop with 20 participants to understand 'patient perspective' on digital health and AI.
+Ran a workshop with 20 participants to understand 'patient perspective' on digital health and AI

 Focus Group 2

-Tackling ideal UX for onboarding and core flows for first-time users and returning users, designing core features, implementing gamification, designing UI.
+Tackling UX for onboarding and core flows for first-time and returning users with mid-fidelity designs

 Design Handover